AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 * *Safer*, and
 * *Safest*.

-As you increase the Security Level from *Standard* (least safe) to *Safest* (most safe), fewer modern Web features, such as autoplaying sound and video, embedded JavaScript programs, custom Web fonts, and more are disabled.
+As you increase the Security Level from *Standard* (least safe) to *Safest* (most safe), fewer modern [Web features](https://developer.mozilla.org/docs/Web), such as autoplaying sound and video, embedded JavaScript programs, custom Web fonts, and more will function.
 This is because each of these modern Web features can be abused by Web site authors and other actors to track, surveil, or even de-anonymize you.
 By disabling these features, you trade some functionality for more effective security.
 Unfortunately, some Web sites require these more modern features in order to function, so you may be faced with the need to make a judgement call regarding exactly what trade-offs you are willing to make.
 The remainder of this practice lab will help you make a more informed choice for your particular situation.

 Also as you increase the Security Level, the shield icon in the Tor Browser toolbar will change from being an outline (the *Standard* level) to being a fully opaque shield (the *Safest* level), making it easy to see which Security Level is currently applied.
 When you change the Security Level, changes take effect immediately; there is no "Save" button.
-However, already-loaded pages will need to be reloaded or refreshed in order for them to be effected by your new Security Level selection.
+However, already-loaded pages will need to be reloaded or refreshed in order for them to be affected by your new Security Level selection.

 The process by which these modern Web features can track you even if you are using the Tor Browser is called *browser fingerprinting*.
 This is an ever-evolving field of study.
 We will demonstrate some simple examples of browser fingerprinting and how the Tor Browser defends against it later in this lab, but you can refer to the [§ Browser fingerprinting](#browser-fingerprinting) discussion section, below, for more in-depth information.
 For now, though, the key takeaway is to understand that protections against highly sophisticated browser fingerprinting techniques are one of the benefits offered by the Tor Browser and is one reason why you are much more likely to remain anonymous when you browse the Web using the Tor Browser than any other torified Web browser.
 This is also where the common refrain in digital security circles, "Use Tor," comes from.